 - (Optional) Save the query to your personal query library.

-- If desired, continue investigation in the Causality View or Timeline View.Right-click the event and select the desired view.
+- (Optional) Continue investigation in the Causality View or Timeline View.Right-click the event and select the desired view.
 This option is available for the following types of events: process (except for those with an event sub type of termination), network, file, registry, injection, load image, system calls, event logs for Windows, and system authentication logs for Linux.
 For network stories, you can pivot to the Causality View only.

 - (Optional) Visualize your query results.